viktor-nikolov/MicroBlaze-DDR3-tutorial/README.md

 Now we can let the automation do the rest of the work, i.e., connect the clock and reset signals.

-"Run Connection Automation" appears on the top of the diagram.
+**"Run Connection Automation"** appears at the top of the diagram.
 Click on it.
 Select "All Automation", leave default values unchanged (the automation will connect the clock and reset signals based on AXI connections we made), and click OK.

 Another Vivado magic happens, and we now have an almost final diagram.